yeasy/learning_pickleball/19_faq_en.md

 **Answer**: With the popularity of pickleball, related sports injuries have also increased, especially in joints such as knees, elbows, and wrists.
 To avoid sports injuries, you must **warm up before playing, relax after playing, standardize your movements, and play within your ability**.
 Before playing, you should fully warm up to improve joint lubrication; after playing, stretch and relax to restore muscle elasticity; in addition, you should learn the correct swing movements to reduce the risk of injury; finally, you should understand the limits of your body and do not exercise excessively or do movement that exceeds your physical limits.

 ## [Q18] How do you return a fast, spin-heavy serve?
 **Answer**: If you encounter a high-quality serve that is both fast and has strong spin, it can easily lead to mistakes in receiving.
 To properly return such serves, first, find the right position to receive the ball.
 For fast serves, you need to leave enough space, which means positioning yourself a bit farther back, possibly one or two steps behind the baseline.
-Next, once the ball bounces, move actively towards the direction of the incoming ball to strike it, and grip your racket tightly to control the direction of your return.
+Next, once the ball bounces, move actively towards the direction of the incoming ball to strike it, and grip your paddle tightly to control the direction of your return.
 Additionally, anticipate the direction the spin will cause the ball to deviate after it bounces; for example, a ball with sidespin might deviate to the left or right.
 Predict this shift early and adjust your position accordingly.
 Lastly, for high-quality serves, aim your return towards the center of the court as much as possible to minimize the risk of the ball going out.